BrianPugh/cyclopts/docs/source/config_file.rst

        commands: Tuple[str, ...]
           The CLI strings that led to the current command function.
        arguments: ArgumentCollection
-          TODO
+          Complete ArgumentCollection for the app.
+          Modify this collection inplace to influence values provided to the function.
        """
        ...

 The provided ``config`` does not have to be a function; all the Cyclopts builtin configs are classes that implement the ``__call__`` method.
 The Cyclopts builtins offer good standard functionality for common configuration files like yaml or toml.
-See :ref:`cyclopts.config <API Config>`.

 ------------
 TOML Example